Shutter Island (2010) | Dagon Dog Treats

 What Makes it Stand Out

 Shutter Island is a movie of dread and tragedy, from beginning to end.
 As soon as the film begins, it sets the tone with its music and visuals.
 A ferry appears out of the fog to the dooming exhales of cellos.
 As the two marshals are brought into the compound, the camera angles accentuate the extreme levels of security and control the facility has, while the string instruments get more and more intense, giving a feeling that the men are walking into a trap they can’t escape.
 The music does not always have this same level of intensity the whole time, however.
 There are other moments in which potent classical melodies are played to match the emotion of the scene.
 Even though many of the songs are not part of the original score, that doesn’t stop it from being extremely important to the experience, without being overtly obvious.
-This is a movie that should be watched on high volume because the music helps draw you in to the scene and build the drama of the mystery.
+This is a movie that should be watched at high volume because the music helps draw you into the scene and build the drama of the mystery.
 There’s a lot more to Shutter Island than just its atmosphere and music, however.

 The acting in this movie is fantastic.
 While Dicaprio commands the film with his ability to play a sympathetic character who is always on the verge of becoming unhinged, my favorite performer in this movie is Ben Kingsley.
 He’s able to play this mysterious doctor in a way that the first time you see Shutter Island, you cannot be sure of his intentions.
 He comes across as small and unassuming in how the camera often positions him next to the other actors, but he always seems to know something the others don’t.
 Kingsley is able to portray Dr. Cawley as a man who seems to have good intentions, but who also may be as just as malicious and dangerous as Teddy suspects.